-Some chord progressions simply sound better, and thus, are more common in popular music.
+Some chord progressions simply sound better and, thus, are more common in popular music.

-Probably the most common progression in Pop and Rock music is the I – IV – V progression.
-To get its sound, play the chords C, F and G after each other.
+Probably the most common progression in pop and rock music is the I – IV – V progression.
+To get its sound, play the chords C, F, and G after each other.

-Improvising means making music up on the spot.
+Improvising means making music on the spot.

-I used to think, how is that possible?
+I used to think, How is that possible?

-11. Phrasing techniques
+11. Guitar phrasing techniques

 If you followed the steps in the link on improvisation in the skill above, you have realized you actually need to know only two scales to start improvising in any major or minor key.